Invotyx/sample-publisher-role-app/README.md

  * success message, and the data containing ratings for a specific product identified by
  * `appIdentifier` and a specific user identified by `userId`.
 The ratings include the rating value,
  * comment, product details (id and title), and user details (id and avatar).

  */

  "/rating/{appIdentifier}": {
   "get": {
     "operationId": "RatingController_getRatings",
-        "summary": "all rating agaisnt appIdentifier and logged in user also used by appSphere", "parameters": [
+    "summary": "All ratings against appIdentifier and logged-in user, also used by AppSphere.", "parameters": [
       {
         "name": "appIdentifier",
         "required": true,
         "in": "path",
         "schema": {
           "type": "string"
         }
       }
     ],
     "responses": {
       "401": {
         "description": "Unauthorized to access this resource."
       }
     },
-        "tags": [
+    "tags": ["rating"],
-          "rating"
-        ],
     "security": [
       {
         "bearer": []
       }
     ]
   }
-    },
+}

+## from here